 Yoga Nidra is a powerful yogic technique which is also known as yogi sleep or psychic sleep.

 Research has shown that yoga nidra works on all levels of an individual be it the central nervous system, electrical activity in the brain, conscious and subconscious mind and the energy body.
-Hence yoga nidra can address stress, anxiety, disease, habits, emotions and ignorance at a gross level.
-It can help in sleeping disorders, gynaecological issues and various psychosomatic diseases.
-It is recognised as a psycho-physiological therapy.
+Hence yoga nidra can address stress, anxiety, disease, habits, emotions, and ignorance at a gross level.
+It can help in sleeping disorders, gynecological issues, and various psychosomatic diseases.
+It is recognized as a psychophysiological therapy.

 You can then lie down in shavasana (corpse pose), make sure you are comfortable and close your eyes as you follow the steps below: